chipsalliance/firrtl-spec/spec.md

 expression using a calculated index.
 The index must be an expression with an unsigned integer type.
 An access to an out-of-bounds element results in an indeterminate value (see [@sec:indeterminate-values]).
 Each out-of-bounds element is a different indeterminate value.
+Sub-access operations with constant index may be convereted to sub-index operations even though it converts indeterminate-value-on-out-of-bounds behavior to a compile-time error.

 The following example connects the n'th sub-element of the `in`{.firrtl} port to the `out`{.firrtl} port.